Your membership has expired

 Head-Scratching Pricing Practices

-If you often shop for deals, you’re familiar with the list prices retailers post when promoting discounts.
+If you often search for deals, you’re familiar with the list prices retailers post when promoting discounts.

-For example, the LG washing machine we’ve been tracking since mid-May now sells for $848 to $899.
+For example, the LG washing machine we’ve been tracking since mid-May currently sells for $798 to $848.
 But retailer websites make it look like you’re getting a great bargain by including a list price, too.
-Home Depot and Lowe’s say the appliance is being discounted from nearly $1,200.
+Home Depot and Lowe’s say the appliance is being discounted from $1,199.
 At AJ Madison, the figure is $1,319.

 So where do those list prices come from?

-According to LG, the $1,319 at AJ Madison is the manufacturer’s suggested retail price, also known as the MSRP.
+According to LG, the $1,319 at AJ Madison is the manufacturer’s suggested retail price, aka the MSRP.
 The $1,199 shown at Home Depot and Lowe’s is LG’s minimum advertised price, or MAP.
-Manufacturers use a MAP to protect the value of their brand, preventing retailers from pitching products at bargain basement prices, though the retailer can sell those items at any price it wants.
+Manufacturers use a MAP to protect the value of their brand, preventing retailers from pitching products at bargain basement prices, though the retailer can actually sell those items at any price it wants.

 In the U.S., manufacturers try to enforce compliance with their MAPs, but not all companies have the same pull.
 “Apple has more brand power, so I would guess their MAP policies are far more stringent and something that retailers follow more strictly,” Dholakia says.

 So does that washing machine ever sell for the MSRP?
 Or even the lower MAP?
-It’s hard to say, but LG currently offers it for $899.
-At Wayfair, it’s $850.
+It’s hard to say, but LG is currently offering it for $849 on its website.

 Shopping Tips